AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the JS Fundamentals project, Rock-Paper-Scissors, from The Odin Project.
 Right now, it's in a very rudimentary phase, where it outputs the results via console.log and gets the user input via prompt.
 Much work to be put in going forward.

 **Thoughts**: “Getting to the top should be a priority, but being aware of the reason for getting there should be the focus.” –Anonymous

+### R1D35: July 05

+**Today's Progress**: Finished classes #14 & #15 of #100Devs along with the code along exercises and homework.
+Man, class #15, How to do freelancing!!
+One of the most valuable classes I've ever sit through in my life.

+**Thoughts**: “You never know how strong you are until being strong is the only choice you have” -Bob Marley